Xiaohong-Deng/algorithms/discrete-opt/graph-coloring/README.md

 3. If no color is legal for the node move to the next random node

+4. If no move for n random node, abort searching and restart.

 #### Simulated Annealing

+Pure simulated annealing may not be the most performant or optimal approach.
+People got better and faster solutions with tabu search or kemp chain.
+Mix all of them is also good.

 Reheating: No

 Cooling: Drop temperature fast in early stage.
 Drop slower when lower.
 Need careful tuning.

 On my CPU I can do approx. 60 million neighbor searches within 7 seconds.
 There is a trade-off between restart times and neighbor searching times in each restart.
 Either you do more restarts and fewer neighbor searches or the other way around by tuning the parameters.
 There is also a similar trade-off between number of searches at a higher temperature and number of searches at a lower temperature.

+For the set of hyper-parameters I tuned, 200 iterations doesn't bring convergence to 100 colors.
+In each iteration, it makes about 57000+ neighbor moves.
+Maybe I need to make some kind of trade-off.

 One crucial thing is neighbor searching strategy.
 I tried several but present two here.
 One is bad at performance the other is good.